Best Pubs in Newcastle

 12. The Dog & Parrot

 If you’re a lover of rock ‘n’ roll then you’ll adore drinking in The Dog & Parrot.
 This terrace bar is right next to Newcastle’s central station, meaning you won’t have to stumble too far after boozing.
 They have two floor of booming music, with two outdoor terraces for when the sun is shining!
 You’ll come across great draughts behind the bar such as Atlantic IPA, Red Stripe, Staropramen and more, along with a hefty cocktail menu.
+After you've been round all the pubs make sure you try out some of the best clubs in Newcastle.

 52 Clayton St, NE1 4EX | Website